HexaField/jsonpath-object-transform/README.md

 # jsonpath-object-transform

+Fork of https://github.com/hirenj/jsonpath-object-transform, which is a fork of https://github.com/dvdln/jsonpath-object-transform

 > Transform an object literal using JSONPath.

 Pulls data from an object literal using JSONPath and generate a new objects based on a template.
 Each of the template's properties can pull a single property from the source data or an array of all results found by its JSONPath.
 When pulling an array of data you can also supply a subtemplate to transform each item in the array.